 This season, the National Pork Board (NPB) celebrates “Porksgiving”.
 From November 2nd through December 31st, I challenge others to inspire people all across the country to take the time to give and say thanks.
-It’s a time to show someone how much you appreciate them with a home cooked pork meal.
+It’s a time to show someone how much you appreciate them with a home-cooked pork meal.
 After all, there’s no better way to show someone how much you care than a comforting meal that is heartfelt.
-Specially one that is made with pork.
+Especially one that is made with pork.

 Along with this juicy and oh so tender Apple-Glazed Pork Loin Roast, we enjoyed two of our favorite side dishes.
 One being Crushed Pineapple Stuffing and the other was small roasted yellow potatoes wrapped in bacon.